Nursing Program Admissions

 Students are advised that Jersey College utilizes electronic systems for assessments, academic and social announcements and dissemination of other information.
 Moreover, most courses at Jersey College require students to utilize a computer or a computerized device for completion of course assignments, including, but not limited to, creation of PowerPoint-style presentations, development of academic papers (word processing and typing skills), presentation of data in tables, graphs, and charts, and database, Internet or other electronic research.
 While possession of a personal computer or a computerized device and access to Internet outside of the college is encouraged, each campus at Jersey College maintains a designated lab with computers and Internet access for usage by students.

-*Under limited circumstances as approved by the Academic Standards Committee, an applicant for a New Jersey campus-based program who is unable to produce the required proof of high school education or its equivalent, may attest to high school education or its equivalent by completing a self-attestation form.
-Copies of this form are available from administration.
+*Under limited circumstances as approved by the Academic Standards Committee and allowable by federal and state law, an applicant who is unable to produce the required proof of high school education or its equivalent, may attest to high school education or its equivalent by completing a self-attestation form.

 *Jersey College may require students with foreign diplomas to verify the diploma and education.
 Such verification may include, but is not limited to, requests for high school transcripts, proof of equivalency and authentication and notarization of the diploma by the issuing body, and evaluation of the diploma and/or transcript by an approved third-party evaluation company.